 You are totally capable of living whatever life you want to have.
 Comparing your blessings to other people’s just keep you stuck.
 However, counting your blessings opens your mind to all the wonderful things that already are in your life, and draws even more in at the same time.

 If you notice yourself trying to fill a hole in your heart by using social media, try spending some time journaling a list of what you are grateful for instead!
+My Spiritual Self-Care Planner has a Daily Gratitude section dedicated to this very thing.

 10. Anxiety lives in the future, depression lives in the past- practice being present.